Child Support Lawyer in Orlando, FL

 In Florida, child support requirements must be settled before a divorce can be finalized.
 This includes which parent will be required to pay support and how much they’ll be expected to pay each month.
 Contrary to popular belief, child support payments are paid exclusively for the benefit of the children, not the custodial parent.

-Child support can be negotiated privately by parents or determined by a court.
+Child support can be negotiated privately by parents or determined by a family law court.

 Florida courts follow the Child Support Guidelines in Section 61.30 of the Florida Statutes when calculating support.
 The primary consideration is the net income of both parents.